-As of June 30, 2008 and March 31, 2008, the carrying value of the Company's auction rate securities totaled \$1.8 million and \$2.8 million, respectively, of which \$1.8 million was classified as long-term investments at June 30, 2008 and March 31, 2008.
+As of September 30, 2008 and March 31, 2008, the carrying value of the Company's auction rate securities totaled \$1.9 million and \$2.8 million, respectively, of which \$1.9 million and \$1.8 million was classified as long-term investments at September 30, 2008 and March 31, 2008, respectively.
 The auction rate securities held by the Company are primarily backed by state and municipal obligations, are insured and rated by the major independent rating agencies as either AAA or Aaa.
-Each of these auction rate securities had auctions that failed in February or March of 2008, and in the case of the one security outstanding at June 30, 2008 additional failed auctions subsequent to March 31, 2008 and we continue to earn interest at the contractual rate.
-These failures are not believed to be a credit issue, but rather caused by a lack of liquidity.
+Each of these auction rate securities had auctions that failed in February or March of 2008, and in the case of the one security outstanding at September 30, 2008 additional failed auctions subsequent to March 31, 2008, and the Company continues to earn interest at the contractual rate.
+The Company believes that these failures do not reflect an adverse credit issue, but rather have been caused by a lack of liquidity.
 The \$1.0 million security classified as a short-term investment as of March 31, 2008 was called at par in April 2008, and the Company received the entire par value amount.
-The remaining \$1.8 million in auction rate security investment has been classified as a long-term investment as of June 30, 2008 and March 31, 2008 due to lack of liquidity and as it is not expected to be sold or redeemed within the next twelve months.
-In the event the Company needs access to these funds, they are not expected to be accessible until one of the following occurs: a successful auction occurs, the issuer redeems the issue, a buyer is found outside of the auction process or the security matures.
-As of June 30, 2008 and March 31, 2008, the Company performed a discounted cash flow analysis based on variables that reflect the risks and nature of this security, including a sensitivity analysis on the expected time to redemption given current market conditions, and determined that a temporary impairment in value of \$133,000 and \$112,000 existed as of June 30, 2008 and March 31, 2008, respectively, that was recorded in accumulated other comprehensive income (loss).
+The remaining \$1.9 million auction rate security investment has been classified as a long-term investment as of September 30, 2008 and March 31, 2008 due to lack of liquidity and as it is not expected to be sold or redeemed within the next twelve months.
+In the event the Company needs access to these funds, they are not expected to be accessible until one of the following occurs: a successful auction occurs, the issuer redeems the issue, a buyer is found outside of current market conditions, and determined that temporary impairments in the value of the security in the amounts of \$88,000 and \$112,000 existed as of September 30, 2008 and March 31, 2008, respectively.
+These amounts were recorded in accumulated other comprehensive income (loss).